+A. START UP CHECKLIST

-A.STARTUP CHECKLIST - Before initial startup and each subsequent start, complete the following checklist:
+Before initial start-up and each subsequent start,

-1.Check oil level, refill with proper grade oil.

-2.Check coolant level, refill with 50/50 mix of demineralized water and a permanent ethyleneglycol antifreeze.

-3.Check for loose bolts or hardware.

-4.Check tire pressure.
-(35 psi)

-5. Trailer level to within 15 degrees.

-6.Battery securely fastened, connections clean and tight, and proper fluid level.

-7.Fuel tank filled with the proper grade of diesel fuel.

-8.Check the fan belt for tightness and excessive wear.

-9.Check hoses and clamps for leakage.

-10.Check the air cleaner.
+complete the following checklist:

+- 1. Check oil level, refill with proper grade oil. - 2.
+Check for loose bolts or hardware. - 3.
+Check tire pressure.
+(35 psi) - 4.
+Trailer level to within 15 degrees. - 5.
+Battery securely fastened, connections clean and tight, and proper fluid level. - 6.
+Fuel tank filled with the proper grade of diesel fuel. - 7.
+Check the air cleaner.
 Service only when indicated.
-Do not over-service.
+Do not over service.